 Mr. Romeo L. Marañon, Jr., Filipino, age 48, serves as the Head of the Bakery Business Unit of the Company.
 He previously worked in Monde Nissin Thailand Co.
 Ltd. as its National Sales Manager and Export Business Development Manager.
 He was also the New Business Development Director of the Company.
+He has a Bachelor of Science in Business Administration, Major in Marketing Management and Masters in Management, Business Administration and Management from the University of the Philippines.
 Mr. Marañon, Jr. has been with the Company for 24 years.

 Ms. Elvira S. Mensalvas, Filipino, age 59, serves as the Quality Assurance (QA) Department Head of the Company.
-Ms. Mensalvas has been with the Company for 30 years.
+She is a director of the Philippine Chamber of Food Manufacturers, Inc. and a trustee of GS1 Philippines, Inc. Ms. Mensalvas has been with the Company for 30 years.